the-anna-project/annad/doc/concept/connection.md

 ---

-###### map behavior coordinate to behavior ID
+###### map behaviour coordinate to behaviour ID
-When having a behavior coordinate given it needs to be mapped to its behavior ID.
-This mapping resolves a single behavior ID from its own coordinate within the connection space.
-Having the behavior coordinate indexed as key enables lookups based on similarities when scanning the key space within the underlying storage.
+When having a behaviour coordinate given it needs to be mapped to its behaviour ID.
+This mapping resolves a single behaviour ID from its own coordinate within the connection space.
+Having the behaviour coordinate indexed as key enables lookups based on similarities when scanning the key space within the underlying storage.
 A coordinate is used to calculate its location within the connection space.
 The keyscan is very slow and only supposed to be done in the background as persistent neural activity.
-The following key maps a behavior coordinate to its behavior ID.
+The following key maps a behaviour coordinate to its behaviour ID.

 ```
-<prefix>:behavior-coordinate:<behavior-coordinate>:behavior-id    <behavior-id>
+<prefix>:behaviour-coordinate:<behaviour-coordinate>:behaviour-id    <behaviour-id>
 ```

 ---

-###### map behavior ID to behavior coordinate
+###### map behaviour ID to behaviour coordinate
-When having a behavior ID given it needs to be mapped to its behavior coordinate.
-This mapping resolves a single behavior coordinate from its own ID within the connection space.
+When having a behaviour ID given it needs to be mapped to its behaviour coordinate.
+This mapping resolves a single behaviour coordinate from its own ID within the connection space.
 A coordinate is used to calculate its location within the connection space.
-The following key maps a behavior ID to its behavior coordinate.
+The following key maps a behaviour ID to its behaviour coordinate.

 ```
-<prefix>:behavior-id:<behavior-id>:behavior-coordinate    <behavior-coordinate>
+<prefix>:behaviour-id:<behaviour-id>:behaviour-coordinate    <behaviour-coordinate>
 ```

 ---

-###### map CLG tree ID to behavior ID
+###### map CLG tree ID to behaviour ID
 When having a CLG tree ID given it needs to be mapped to the very first CLG within a specific CLG tree.
-This very first CLG is represented by a behavior ID.
+This very first CLG is represented by a behaviour ID.
-This mapping resolves all behaviors of a whole CLG tree.
-The following key maps a CLG tree ID to the very first behavior within this specific CLG tree.
+This mapping resolves all behaviours of a whole CLG tree.
+The following key maps a CLG tree ID to the very first behaviour within this specific CLG tree.

 ```
-<prefix>:clg-tree-id:<clg-tree-id>:behavior-id    <behavior-id>
+<prefix>:clg-tree-id:<clg-tree-id>:first-behaviour-id    <behaviour-id>
 ```

 ---

-###### map behavior ID to behavior IDs set
+###### map behaviour ID to behaviour IDs set
-When having a single behavior ID given it needs to be mapped to multiple behavior IDs.
-This mapping represents connections linking from one behavior to other behaviors within the connection space.
+When having a single behaviour ID given it needs to be mapped to multiple behaviour IDs.
+This mapping represents connections linking from one behaviour to other behaviours within the connection space.
 That way dynamic CLG trees can be referenced.
-CLGs can lookup connections using their own behavior IDs to know where to forward signals to.
-In case an exact expectation is known, the behavior should change slightly over time to find more optimized ways of solving problems.
-In case a problem was able to be solved using some modifications, the behavior can be updated completely.
-Note that the order of the stored behavior IDs is not important, because we only need to make sure that signals are dispatched to each connected CLG.
-The following key maps a single behavior ID to multiple behavior IDs.
+CLGs can lookup connections using their own behaviour IDs to know where to forward signals to.
+In case an exact expectation is known, the behaviour should change slightly over time to find more optimized ways of solving problems.
+In case a problem was able to be solved using some modifications, the behaviour can be updated completely.
+Note that the order of the stored behaviour IDs is not important, because we only need to make sure that signals are dispatched to each connected CLG.
+The following key maps a single behaviour ID to multiple behaviour IDs.

 ```
-<prefix>:behavior-id:<behavior-id>:forward-behavior-ids    <behavior-id>,<behavior-id>,...
+<prefix>:behaviour-id:<behaviour-id>:forward-behaviour-ids    <behaviour-id>,<behaviour-id>,...
 ```

 ---

-###### map behavior ID to behavior IDs list
+###### map behaviour ID to behaviour IDs list
-When having a single behavior ID given it needs to be mapped to multiple behavior IDs.
-This mapping represents connections linking from one behavior to other behaviors within the connection space.
+When having a single behaviour ID given it needs to be mapped to multiple behaviour IDs.
+This mapping represents connections linking from one behaviour to other behaviours within the connection space.
 That way dynamic CLG trees can be referenced.
-CLGs can lookup connections using their own behavior IDs to know which payloads to accept when being activated.
-In case an exact expectation is known, the behavior should change slightly over time to find more optimized ways of solving problems.
-In case a problem was able to be solved using some modifications, the behavior can be updated completely.
-Note that the order of the stored behavior IDs is important, because it reflects the input interface of the requested CLG.
-The following key maps a single behavior ID to multiple behavior IDs.
+CLGs can lookup connections using their own behaviour IDs to know which payloads to accept when being activated.
+In case an exact expectation is known, the behaviour should change slightly over time to find more optimized ways of solving problems.
+In case a problem was able to be solved using some modifications, the behaviour can be updated completely.
+Note that the order of the stored behaviour IDs is important, because it reflects the input interface of the requested CLG.
+The following key maps a single behaviour ID to multiple behaviour IDs.

 ```
-<prefix>:behavior-id:<behavior-id>:activate-behavior-ids    <behavior-id>,<behavior-id>,...
+<prefix>:behaviour-id:<behaviour-id>:activate-behaviour-ids    <behaviour-id>,<behaviour-id>,...
 ```

 ---

-###### map behavior ID to CLG name
+###### map behaviour ID to CLG name
-When having a single behavior ID given it needs to be mapped to its unique CLG name.
-That way behavior can be resolved from its very unique ID to some actual functionality.
+When having a single behaviour ID given it needs to be mapped to its unique CLG name.
+That way behaviour can be resolved from its very unique ID to some actual functionality.
 This works even across reboots, because CLG IDs change where their names don't.
-The following key maps a single behavior ID to its unique CLG name.
+The following key maps a single behaviour ID to its unique CLG name.

 ```
-<prefix>:behavior-id:<behavior-id>:behavior-name    <CLG-name>
+<prefix>:behaviour-id:<behaviour-id>:behaviour-name    <CLG-name>
 ```

 ---

-###### map behavior name to weighted behavior names
+###### map behaviour name to weighted behaviour names
-When having a single behavior name given it needs to be mapped to multiple weighted bahavior names.
-That way patterns of behavior connections can be tracked.
-The following key maps a single behavior name to multiple behavior weighted names.
+When having a single behaviour name given it needs to be mapped to multiple weighted bahavior names.
+That way patterns of behaviour connections can be tracked.
+The following key maps a single behaviour name to multiple behaviour weighted names.

 ```
-<prefix>:behavior-name:<behavior-name>:weighted-behavior-names    <behavior-name>:<weight>,<behavior-name>:<weight>,...
+<prefix>:behaviour-name:<behaviour-name>:weighted-behaviour-names    <behaviour-name>:<weight>,<behaviour-name>:<weight>,...
 ```

 ### abstraction